Azure/oav/lib/generator/README.md

     └── 202.json
 ```

 Payload file should be a valid json file and contains liveRequest && liveResponse.
-It can be get from Application Insight.
+It can be fetched in live validation result from kusto.

 ```json